brad1066/dnd_files/Elidria/Locations/Saltmarsh.md

 ### Kal Fisher

+Race: Triton
+Age: 100
+Height: 6'0"
-- Triton fisherman - Light blue scales (kinda dry from being on-shore).
-Yellow eyes and edges of fin and fingers.
-Around 5'11".
+Hair: None - Light blue scales (kinda dry from being on-shore)
+Countenance: Loud, funny, loves animals
+Role: Fisherman

+Yellow eyes and edges of fin and fingers

 ### Kelly Butcher

 ### Bobby Baker

-- Human baker - Tall, quiet, pale skinned.
-Large blue eyes and yellow-blonde hair
+Race: Human
+Age: 50
+Height: 6'2"
+Hair: Balding, Grey
+Countenance: Kind, fun if you have a good relationship with Hhim, but takes no shit
+Role: Baker

 ### Mark Jackson

 ### Meryll Shank

+Race: Human
+Age: 36
+Height: 5'7"
+Hair: Brown, Short
+Countenance: Kind, fun if you have a good relationship with her, but takes no shit
+Role: Barmaid

 ### Mayor Clarence Jordan